-3.5 The complexity of securities
+3.5.
+The complexity of securities

-The complexity of securities makes it hard to properly determine their fair value and may generate inefficient pricing and asset bubbles and makes it difficult to discern fraud.
+The complexity of securities makes it hard to assess their fair value, generating inefficient pricing and asset bubbles and makes it difficult to discern fraud.
 During the 2007-2009 financial crisis, the focus was on the complexity of subordinated debt, preferred shares, and securitized assets.
 In the current ICO market, we observe that crypto-assets represent a manifold increase in complexity when compared to these securities.
 A crypto-asset is a sort of hybrid asset comprising rights of different types and is also a sort of bundling of different value sources.
-One particularly troubling aspect is this bundling of different rights (cryptocurrency, security, and utility).
-It is well recognized in the economic literature that in many cases, this sort of bundling represents a strategy to lure consumers or investors into buying useless assets, thereby creating a camouflaged Ponzi Scheme (Rubinstein and Spiegler, 2008; Basu, 2010).
+One particularly troubling aspect is this bundling of different rights (cryptocurrency, security, and utility).33 It is well recognized in the economic literature that bundling represents a strategy to lure consumers or investors into buying useless assets, thereby creating a camouflaged Ponzi Scheme (Basu, 2010; Rubinstein & Spiegler, 2008).
 In the best-case scenario absent fraud, bundling makes it very hard to properly assess the economic value of the crypto-assets and may lead to mispricing or even bubble formations.

 A further problem with most ICOs relates to the early development stage of the business venture.
 Even in the case of utility tokens-that is, tokens that are associated with products and services and that are not purchased with an aim to obtain a financial return-we observe an unexpected complexity in the tokens initially issued with the aim of financing the business.
-The impossibility of issuing functioning utility tokens leads to an initial issue of tokens that represent a derivative that can be swapped at a later date for a functioning utility token (e.g., for the SAFT project, see Batiz-Benet et al., 2017).
-Apart from raising several regulatory issues (the utility is not subject to financial regulation, but the derivative is), the derivative nature of these tokens leads to difficulties in the token valuation.
+The impossibility of issuing functioning utility tokens leads to an initial issue of tokens that represent a derivative that can be swapped at a later date for a functioning utility token (e.g., for the SAFT project, see Batiz-Benet, Clayburgh, & Santori, 2017).
+Apart from raising several regulatory issues (the utility is not subject to financial regulation, but the derivative is), the derivative nature of these tokens leads to difficulties in valuation.
 If it is reasonable to assume that a consumer can assign a fair price to a product or service; it is less likely that the same consumer is able to fairly price a derivative of the same product or service.